-According to interview data, a gibbon group consisting of an adult pair with an infant had been observed in September and November 2008 near LP4.
-Gibbon calls had been heard in November 2008 near the waterfall creek near LP3, and in November 2008 near the A-Lal area.
-This would suggest that as many as three gibbon groups may occur in the survey area.
+According to the interview data, a gibbon group consisting of an adult pair with an infant were observed in September and November 2008 near LP4.
+Gibbon calls were heard in November 2008 near the waterfall creek near LP3, and in November 2008 near the A-Lal area.
+This would suggest that as many as three gibbon groups occur in the survey area.
 Furthermore, a gibbon group consisting of 1-3 individuals was heard and observed in 2008 near the Ba-Wan river (Fig. 12).
 This locality may, however, be outside of the range of the listening posts.

 Fig 12.
 Oblique view of field site topography and gibbon records.
-Direction: Looking south-east (Source: GoogleEarth/Myanmar Primate Conservation Program).
+The elevation is exaggerated by a factor of 1.5 in this view.
+Direction: Looking south-east (Source: GoogleEarth/Myanmar Primate Conservation Program). - Aufsicht auf das Untersuchungsgebiet (mit Blickrichtung nach Südosten) und Lage der Gibbonvorkommen.